LIV2/OpenAmiga2000CoproAdapter/README.md

+# !!!!WIP!!!
+THIS DOES NOT WORK, DON'T WASTE YOUR MONEY BUILDING THIS!

 # OpenAmiga2000CoproAdapter
 OpenAmiga2000CoproAdapter is an Open Hardware adapter that allows installing the main processor of a Commodore Amiga 2000 computer in the co-processor slot.